CuriouslyCory/ffxiii-bot/docs/route-mapping.md

 -   **Control Logic**: Prioritizes camera rotation to align with the target node's orientation before moving forward at high speed.
 -   **Stability**: Uses Exponential Moving Averages (EMA) and circular averaging for smooth movement and to prevent overshoot.
 -   **Arrival Check**: Uses a rolling buffer to average drift values, ensuring the bot truly reaches a node before advancing (default: <20px dist, <15° angle).
+-   **Master Map Generation**: Upon finishing a recording, the system stitches all minimap nodes into a single composite PNG with a breadcrumb trail showing the recorded path.
+This artifact is stored in the database for route preview and debugging.

 ### 2. Visual Landmarks (Landmark Routing)
 A "node" in a path is a 150x150 pixel image of a distinct object or texture in the game world.
 The bot navigates by finding these targets on screen, centering them, and moving forward.